aquatix/ns-notifications/README.md

 Then copy `settings_example.py` to `settings.py` and modify the configuration to your needs.
 You might want to check what id your desired device has in the Pushbullet list.
 If an invalid id is provided, ns_notifications.py will provide you with a list of your devices with their corresponding id's.

 N.B.: if you encounter issues after updating from the repo, try checking [settings_example.py](settings_example.py) against your settings.py.
 Some new configuration items might be added.

+### Upgrading

+If you got a notification that ns-notifier needs upgrading, you can run `./run_notifier upgrade`.
+This will do a `git pull` and other necessary updates.
+Updating ns-api can't be done (yet) through this method though.
+To upgrade, just do a `git pull` in its directory.

 ### Python <2.7.9